kylene-nicole/femr-installation/README.md

 </details>

 ### Step 4: IntelliJ IDEA Ultimate

+1. Open IntelliJ IDEA Ultimate.
+Then open the `super-femr` repo from step 2.

-1. In IntelliJ IDEA Ultimate and go to `Preferences` -> `Plugins` -> click `Marketplace` -> Then download `Scala` and `Play Framework`.
+2. In IntelliJ IDEA Ultimate and go to `Preferences` -> `Plugins` -> click `Marketplace` -> Then download `Scala` and `Play Framework`.
 Then restart the IDE.

-2. Open the cloned repo, and create a new file named  `application.dev.conf` inside `super-femr/femr/conf` folder.
+3. Inside `super-femr/conf` folder, create a new file named  `application.dev.conf`.
-Copy the following settings inside and save it.
+4. Copy the following settings inside and save it.
 Note that `db.default.username` and `db.default.password` values must match the account and password from the Step 3.3.
 For this example, my username is `testing` and password is `password`.

 ```
 include "application.conf"